L-Medici/Rignet_blender_addon/README.md

 --------
 Install anaconda.

-open anaconda navigator interface/program
+Open anaconda navigator interface

-go into environments
+Go into environments

-create a new environment with python 3.7
+Create a new environment with python 3.7

-press the play button next to the created environment, open terminal
+Press the play button next to the created environment, open terminal

 ```
 pip install numpy==1.20.2